dinh2644/anime_recommender_app/README.md

 note:

 No output will be displayed due to a missing large pkl file that isn't uploaded due to Github's 25mb upload limit.
-Photos exhibition folder contains what the output would look like if someone searched up the Anime "Demon Slayer" for example.